 (1) A person must not own or purchase stock unless the person is a registered owner of stock.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) Subregulation (1) does not apply to an owner or purchaser of an ostrich if, at the relevant time, the person is not an owner or purchaser of any other species of stock.